JavaScript Development Space

-How to Understand the Minimum Delay Mechanism in setTimeout
+Understanding the Minimum Delay in setTimeout

-is a widely-used timer API.
+In JavaScript, setTimeout is a widely-used timer API.
 However, even with a delay of "0 milliseconds," the actual execution time is never truly 0ms.
 A minimum delay, often 4ms, is enforced in specific scenarios due to technical constraints and historical evolution.

 Evolution of the Minimum Delay